ajholzbach/dotfiles/README.md

 chezmoi init --apply ajholzbach
 ```

 This will clone the repo as a Chezmoi source and immediately apply the files from `home/` into your `$HOME`.
-Chezmoi scripts will automatically install Homebrew (macOS), fonts, Starship, and Antidote.
+Chezmoi scripts will automatically install Homebrew (only on macOS), required fonts, Starship, and Antidote.

 ## Recommended Packages